-The COVID-19 pandemic has thrown all our lives and communities into an unprecedented crisis.
-Our community’s most vulnerable youth are particularly at risk.
-Thanks to the support of the Children’s Aid Foundation of Canada and the Ted Rogers Foundation DCAF is providing support to youth who are aging out of care.
-Positive Transitions for Youth ensures that transitional support, COVID-19 Community Assistance and Mentoring for Success available for those in need.
-The youth, as young as 18 who have aged out of the care of the child welfare system, no longer eligible for the support they received while living in foster care or groups homes.
+The COVID-19 pandemic provided great challenges to all of our lives and those living in Durham communities.
+Unfortunately, our community’s most vulnerable youth are still particularly at risk.
+Thanks to the support of the Children’s Aid Foundation of Canada and the Ted Rogers Foundation DCAF was able to support to youth who are aging out of care.
+Positive Transitions for Youth ensures that transitional support remains available for Youth.
+The youth, as young as 18 who have aged out of the care of the child welfare system.
+As a result, they are no longer eligible for the support they received while living in foster care or groups homes.
 Similarly, they have no family to turn to for support.
+This program assists with costs of independent living, education and other essential personal needs.
+Donate today and help to make a difference in the life of a Durham youth.

 Special thanks to the Government of Canada’s Emergency Community Support Fund and Durham Community Foundation for their support.